gsalaman/attiny85_programming/README.md

 ```

 Then click "burn bootloader".
 This should only need to be done once per chip....and now your tiny is ready for sketches!

+From this point on, you can download sketches like you normally would....just make sure the board settings match above.